plfa/plfa.github.io/src/plfa/part2/Bisimulation.lagda.md

 ```
 Again, the structure of the proof is similar to the structure of
 substitution itself: reconstruct each term with recursive invocation,
-extending the environment where appropriate (in this case, only for
+extending the context where appropriate (in this case, only for
 the body of an abstraction).

 From the general case of substitution, it is also easy to derive